davidmreed/nonskating.club/content/guides/penalty-box-timer.md

 There is also a column on the right side of the page that has an abbreviated roster of skaters for the team, with an empty box beneath each skater.
 This is for tracking individual penalty counts so both the Penalty Box Timer/Manager and Penalty Lineup Trackers can confirm when a skater should Foul Out

+During Time Outs or Official Reviews, it is good practice to review your paperwork and confirm your penalty count for each skater matches the number of visits to the Penalty Box.
+When possible, your partnered Penalty Lineup Tracker should check-in with you to confirm their count matches yours, although sometimes the timing simply won't work out until halftime or the end of the period.

 ## Foul Outs and Substitutions

 Occasionally a skater will reach 7 penalties for the game and Foul Out.
 When this happens, the Penalty Box Officials will need to coordinate one of two events at the end of their penalty time: